spk121/american-stuff/yellow-cake.md

 - 1/2 cup veggie oil

 ### Recipe
-1. To mixing bowl, add cake flour, sugar, baking powder, baking soda salt. mix to combine.
+1. To mixing bowl, add cake flour, sugar, baking powder, baking soda, salt.
+Mix to combine.
-2. Combine buttermilk, eggs, vanilla in separate container, wisk together.
+2. Combine buttermilk, eggs, vanilla in separate container.
+Whisk together.
 3. Add softened butter, in pieces, and veggie oil to dry ingredients.
 Mix 30 sec to incorporate.
 4. Mix on medium to aerate 1 min.
 5. Turn mixer to low and gradually add wet ingredients.
 6. Mix on med-high for 3 mins.
 7. Grease and flour 9x13 in cake pan and add batter.
 Spread to even out and tap the pan to remove bubbles.
 8. Bake for 28-32 mins at 350 degrees until cake tester comes out with few crumbs.
-9. let cool at least 2 hours.
+9. Let cool at least 2 hours.

 ## Frosting
 ### Ingredients